-Issue Nature of Impact Extent of No-Go

-Impact Areas

-Damage to farmland Direct impacts: Local N/A

-and loss of grazing and " Loss of grazing and or crops
+Issue Nature of Impact Extent of Impact No-Go Areas Damage to farmland and loss of grazing and or crops Direct impacts: Loss of grazing and or crops Indirect impacts: Impact on future farming operations.
+Impact on employment opportunities on the farm.
+Local N/A

-or crops Indirect impacts:

-" Impact on future farming

-operations.

-" Impact on employment

-opportunities on the farm.

 Evidence from the other renewable energy projects indicates that the activities associated with the construction phase will result in the loss of farmland, including grazing and or crops depending on the location.
 These impacts impact on the livelihood of farmers.
-However, loss of land and crops can be addressed by minimising the disturbance footprint and compensation for losses
+However, loss of land and crops can be addressed by minimising the disturbance footprint and compensation for losses.